jameshughes89/cs102/src/site/topics/trees/binary-search-trees.rst

 ----------------

 * Finding and/or removing the maximum value will be very similar to finding and/or removing the minimum
-* Instead of always going to the left subtree, we go to the right to find the maximum
+* Instead of always going to the left subtree, go to the right to find the maximum
-* We still have the three cases, but like with minimum, they can all be addressed in the same way
+* There are still the three cases to deal with, but like with minimum, they can all be addressed in the same way

-    * Replace the node with the left subtree
+    * Replace the node with the *left* subtree's root

-* Here, we still keep the children (if they exist) and preserve the binary search tree ordering

 General Remove